-Several federal agencies have compiled information about evidence-based substance abuse prevention programs in rural communities.
+Several federal agencies have compiled information about evidence-based substance use disorder prevention programs in rural communities.
 Rural program planners should review the evaluation criteria and program content to determine if these programs can address the needs of their communities.
 The majority of prevention programs described in this section target children and adolescents and are, therefore, school-based.
 The examples in this toolkit are not exhaustive and additional programs can be found in various registries and databases including:

 - National Institute of Justice's CrimeSolutions.gov database